by Michael Botur

 ‘I got hit by a car today.’

-Anton frowns at the webcam, thousands of kilometres away.
+Anton frowns at the webcam.
 For a moment, you’re sure Skype has frozen again.

 ‘I don’t think I heard you right.’